cache2k/cache2k/src/site/markdown/0/UPCOMING.md

   * Enabled background refresh and entry expiry calculator: In case the calculator returned the current time or a past time, the entry was not marked as expired.
   * Fix possible race condition in cache manager when adding and closing caches and requesting an iteration of the existing caches

-## New and Noteworthy

-  TODO: check API, add since, add comment!
-  * entry processor scheme like in JSR107: Cache.invokeAll,
-  * Beginning of JSR107 support.

-##

 ## Fixes and Improvements